-2. If a leader often asserts his authority, it generally isn’t long before his followers become exasperated.
-See Ephesians 6:4 which commands fathers not to exasperate their children to anger.
+B. If a leader often asserts his authority, it generally isn’t long before his followers become exasperated.
+See Ephesians 6:4, which commands fathers not to exasperate their children to anger.
 One way fathers may do that is by often asserting their authority.

 Husbands, how can you apply this to your marriages?
 How can fathers apply this?
 Teachers?

 7. Verse 8 – Paul not only imparted the gospel.
 He imparted their very lives.
-He genuinely cared about them as people not just as numbers in his mission report.
+He genuinely cared about them as people, not just as numbers in his mission report.
 This is a challenge to all of us who also share the gospel.
 How can you do this?
-How can show more care towards those you teach and share with?
+How can you show more care towards those you teach and share with?
 Do not just count up the numbers.
 Listen to their struggles and their questions.
 Spend time with them.
 Try to help them in the real situations they face.
 Show patience when they are slow to “get it.”
 Contact them outside of Bible study time.
-Reach out to them by email, phone, or face to face meetings.
-Treat other people as people not as objects.
+Reach out to them by email, phone, or face-to-face meetings.
+Treat other people as people, not as objects.
 This applies to all areas of life.
-We have many doctors and teachers here today.
-This also applies to how you treat your patients and students.

-8. Verse 9 – Paul and Silas were self-supported while at Thessaloniki.
+8. Verse 9 – Paul and Silas were self-supported while at Thessalonica.
 Acts 18:3.
 Paul sometimes supported himself by making and selling tents.
 He did this so that he would not be a burden to the people he shared with.
 See 1 Corinthians 9:19-23.
-This doesn’t mean that in every case preachers and missionaries should follow this approach.
-When Jesus sent out the disciples in Luke 10, He specifically told them not to take their own provisions.
-This enabled the locals to practice hospitality and responsibility in caring for them, which also encouraged their growth and maturity.
+Paul’s example doesn’t mean that in every case, preachers and missionaries should follow this approach.
+When Jesus sent out the disciples in Luke 10, He specifically told them not to take their own provisions, giving locals a chance to practice hospitality and responsibility in caring for them, which also encouraged their growth and maturity.
 Christian workers must be discerning and Spirit-led to know when and where each method should be followed.